icyBeRed/stpihkal/stpihkal/hardware/lovense.md

 Returns the battery level of the device as an integer percentage from 0-100.

-This value may sometimes be prefixed with an `s` character.
-The reason for this is uncertain, but it might indicate that the toy is active and the battery is under load.
+If the device is currently vibrating, the battery value is prefixed with an `s` character.
+This may be because the battery reading appears to be much less accurate at these times, while the battery is under load.

 For example, given an idle device with 85% battery remaining: